 EPA 1: Gather a history and perform a physical examination

 (EPA= Entrustable Professional Activity)

 Evaluation: Any H&P can be evaluated by your peers and there will be dedicated time in the clerkship for this.
 A clerkship director will be present to answer any questions during the peer feedback process.
 You may revise your H&P based on peer feedback.
 You must give at least one H&P per month to your IM coach to make sure you are on the right track.
 You may not revise the H&P at this stage but you can apply that feedback to future H&Ps.
-The ward attending will give feedback as well, if specifically asked and provided a copy of the H&P. At the end of the rotation from the minimum of 16 H&Ps you completed, select your four best H&Ps to submit for grading.
-These will be evaluated by the Clerkship Directors using the IDEA evaluation tool and will contribute to your final grade.
+The ward attending will give feedback as well, if specifically asked and provided a copy of the H&P. Further, Dr. Nall or Harrell will give you feedback and a score on a write up during your midpoint feedback session.
+If you are happy with the score you can use this write up as one of the 4 write ups submitted at the end of the clerkship for grading.
+If you do not use this write up at the end of the rotation from the minimum of 16 H&Ps you completed, select your four best H&Ps for grading.
+These will be evaluated by the Clerkship Directors as part of your grade.

 Learning Activity: Each student should be observed performing a complete physical examination and MUST be observed performing targeted portions of the exam that include cardiovascular, pulmonary, and thyroid.
 Simulation activities will be arranged to review abnormal heart sounds and thyroid.
 Physical finding rounds will be offered to supplement students’ skills.
 Self-directed learning through online learning resources.
 Students can also lead peers in physical finding rounds.
 IM coaches are available to observe parts of the physical exam if your teams have trouble finding time.